miguelelopez17/configure-ad/README.md

 <h3 align="center">Installing Active Directory</h3>

-Next, I installed Active Directory Domain Services on DC-1 and promoted it to a Domain Controller by creating a new forest.
+ I installed Active Directory Domain Services on DC-1 and promoted it to a Domain Controller by creating a new forest.

   <img src="https://i.imgur.com/A1V9XJ5.png" height="75%" width="100%" alt="active directory install"/>